-Topographie des Terrors – Topography of Terror
+Topographie des Terrors – Topography of Terror, Berlin

 Topographie des Terrors – Topography of Terror is a famous historical museum and documentation center in Berlin about the crimes and persecutions perpetrated by the Nazi regime during the Third Reich, yearly visited by over one million people.

-The museum is located in the same site where, from 1933 to 1945, the Gestapo and SS headquarters once were; at the end of the World War Two, the Third Reich’s buildings were razed to the ground by the Allies but the cellars used by the SS remained in place, buried underground.
+The museum is located on the same site where, from 1933 to 1945, the Gestapo and SS headquarters once were; at the end of World War Two, the Third Reich’s buildings were razed to the ground by the Allies but the cellars used by the SS remained in place, buried underground.

 In 1987 the site, which is also adjacent to the remains of the Berlin Wall, was transformed in an open-air memorial and, in 2010, a new documentation center was built.

 The center, designed by the German practice Heinle, Wischer und Partner, is a rectangular, intentionally crude-looking, gray building.